nkreer/Jeopardy/README.md

 ![Animated screenshot of the software](screenshot.gif)

-This is a hacky piece of software to play the Jeopardy! gameshow.
+This is a hacky piece of software to play a Jeopardy-like gameshow.
 It's written in Python and JavaScript using the [Eel library by Chris Knott](https://github.com/ChrisKnott/Eel).
 Please keep in mind that this project is in no way affiliated with Jeopardy! or its producers.
 All code of this project is released under the [MIT License](LICENSE).

 ## Usage